 It is possible to Add or Delete QoS queues to be monitored by clicking on the corresponding buttons.
 These queues must be defined beforehand in the Security policy > Quality of service module.

-Name Select from the drop-down list the QoS queue that needs to be monitored.
+Name Select from the drop-down list the QoS queue that needs to be monitored. coloct from the drop down not the quote that the do not find the by this icon and is divided into 2 sections:

 DASHBOARD